-Isaiah 65:17 tells us, “For, behold, I create new heavens and a new earth: and the former shall not be remembered, nor come into mind.”
+Isaiah 65:17 says, “For, behold, I create new heavens and a new earth: and the former shall not be remembered, nor come into mind.”
 Some interpret Isaiah 65:17 as saying that we will have no memory of our earthly lives in heaven.
 However, one verse earlier in Isaiah 65:16, the Bible says, “For the past troubles will be forgotten and hidden from my eyes.”
-It is likely only our “past troubles” that will be forgotten – not all of our memories.
-Our memories will be cleansed, redeemed, healed, and restored – not erased.
+It is likely only our “past troubles” will be forgotten, not all of our memories.
+Our memories will eventually be cleansed, redeemed, healed, and restored, not erased.
 There is no reason why we could not possess many memories from our earthly lives.
 The memories that will be cleansed are the ones that involve sin, pain, and sadness.
 Revelation 21:4 declares, “He will wipe every tear from their eyes.
 There will be no more death or mourning or crying or pain, for the old order of things has passed away.”

 The fact that the former things will not come to mind does not mean that our memories will be wiped clean.
 The prophecy could be suggesting the wondrous quality of our new environment.
 The new earth will be so spectacular, so mind-blowing, that everyone will quite forget the drudgery and sin of the current earth.
 A child who is scared of the shadows in his room at night completely forgets his nocturnal fear the next day on the playground.
 It’s not that the memories have been wiped out, only that, in the sunshine, they don’t come to mind.